rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 The `must_not_await` attribute may include a message by using the [`MetaNameValueStr`] syntax such as `#[must_not_await = "example message"]`.
 The message will be given alongside the warning.

-When used on a user-defined composite type, if the [expression] of an [expression statement] has this type and is used across an await point, then this lint is violated.
+When used on a user-defined composite type, if a value exists across an await point, then this lint is violated.

 ```rust